 2. Content must be organized & structured

 The same rule applies to those who use assistive technologies such as screen readers.
-Organizing your website using appropriate headings can make it easier for them to understand how the different pages are related and navigate the website.
+Organizing your website using appropriate headings can make understanding how the different pages are related and navigate the website.

 3. Images must be descriptive